anmaped/openfang/doc/install.md

 to flash the rootfs image.

-## Resize the partition after the first boot
+### Resize the rootfs image

-To use the full space of the partition please resize it using the command
+The rootfs image is smaller than the available partition where we have written the rootfs directories.
+To be able to use all the available space we allocated for the partition, we have to resize the filesystem using the command
 ```
 resize2fs /dev/root
 ```
-It will take some time depending of the size of the partition.
+It will take a short while.
+Note that the time it takes depends of the size of the partition you are resizing.

-Format the second partition to exFat or Fat32 using the command
+To format the second partition to exFat or Fat32, we can use the command

 ```
 mkfs.exfat /dev/partition
 ```
-or
+to format the device as an exfat filesystem or
 ```
 mkfs.fat -F 32 /dev/partition
 ```
+to create a fat32 filesystem.